vegarringdal/simplehtml-snowpack/README.md

 # simplehtml-snowpack
-just to test how it works
+just to test how snowpack works